 4. USE A SPRITZ OF VEGGIE BROTH, LEMON JUICE OR WATER

-You can roast vegetables without anything, but you may find your vegetables drying out during the roasting process.
-So instead, once chopped, give the vegetables a quick spritz of water, vegetable broth, lemon juice, or an oil-free dressing.
-Or, try a mixture of light soy sauce (light Tamari or coconut aminos) mixed with a little water.
+You can roast vegetables without anything, but you may find your vegetables drying out during roasting.
+So, once chopped, give the vegetables a quick spritz of water, vegetable broth, lemon juice, or an oil-free dressing.
+Or, try a mixture of light soy sauce (light Tamari or coconut aminos) mixed with a bit of water.
 This will help keep them moist without the need for oil.

 5. SEASON GENEROUSLY